Joyde-1/GloveDataHub/README.md

 ---

 ### Introduction
-GloveDataHub is an API that allows you to extract data from your SenseGlove haptic gloves, which can be purchased through the button in the previous section.
+GloveDataHub is an APP that allows you to extract raw data from your haptic gloves SenseGlove Nova.
 It ensures the connection of these gloves to your PC utilizing the Bluetooth protocol present in the devices.
 Additionally, the GloveDataHub API embeds a third-party application provided by the glove manufacturer, which manages the connection between the PC and the gloves and also facilitates the calibration process of the devices.
-Within the GloveDataHub API, it is further possible to extract data from your gloves using the executable obtained from a C++ script `glove_data_acquisition.exe` and the `.dll` file `SGCoreCpp.dll` of the haptic glove management libraries, now linked.
+Within the GloveDataHub API, it is further possible to extract raw data from your gloves using the executable obtained from a C++ script `glove_data_acquisition.exe` and the `.dll` file `SGCoreCpp.dll` of the haptic glove management libraries, now linked.
 This executable is invoked as an action associated with the start measurement button, allowing the user to specify a specific time to use during task execution, or the user can choose not to specify any time and ensure an infinite measurement time.
 At the end of the measurement, the results stored in a `.CSV` file are saved in the specified folder entered during the entry of the user's personal information fields.

 ### Getting started